gtxaspec/wz_mini_hacks/README.md

 ## How you can help!
 * Vertical Tilt on the PANv2 doesn't work properly.
 Only does this on the modified kernel.
 Need investigation why this happens.

+## Why?

+* Most things in life relate to cats somehow.
+I started this project to track the local feral cat population in my neighborhood using cameras.

 ## Prerequisites

 * Person